 The NB Colon Cancer Screening Program was developed by the New Brunswick Cancer Network at the Department of Health.
 As a participant of the program, the following process occurs:

-• Individuals aged 50 to 74 will be invited by letter to participate in the program.
+• Individuals aged 50 to 74 are invited by letter to participate in the program.

-• Invitation letters will include a request for an at-home test with questions to answer.
+• Invitation letters include a request for an at-home test with questions to answer.

 • These answers will determine if the at-home test is the right screening test.